Marijuana Dispensary Business Plan Example

 Section 5: Product Line

 Describe what types of cannabis products you will sell at your dispensary in this section.
-Explain how each product is used and how it benefits your customers.
+For example, will your product line include vapes, CBD, or edibles?
+Explain how to use each product and how it benefits your customers.

-Also explain who grows your cannabis and where you will source other products that your business will sell.
+Explain who grows your cannabis and where you will source other products that your business will sell.
 Detail what the product life-cycle looks like for each product.
-Share a pricing structure for each of your products.
+Share a pricing structure for each of your products and the labeling requirements of each product.

 Next, discuss all relevant intellectual property rights issues.